From an article by Mr T Clark, Information Officer to Messrs Vickers-Armstrongs, in the Lakeland IA Newsletters 6 & 7, 1970

 Vickers began by building an aircraft hangar and workshops with associated drawing and administrative offices at Cavendish Dock, Barrow, some time about 1909.
 The site was that strip of land that divided the Cavendish and Ramsden Docks.

 The original airship shed was a massive structure, half elliptical in shape and 60ft high.
-Its length was about 600ft, and the intention was that behind its great siding doors the new Naval Airship No.1 should take form and then be launched into Cavendish Dock.
+Its length was about 600ft, and the intention was that behind its great sliding doors the new Naval Airship No.1 should take form and then be launched into Cavendish Dock.
 The new craft was not to be an exact copy of the Zeppelins, but had her design influenced by the American Professor Albert Zahm.
 His airship hull design was 12-sided with the bow and stern of different shape and proportion from the Zeppelin.
 All this made life for Vickers’ Mr Roberton no easier.
 He was an excellent and most practical engineer, but he had not the mathematical training to carry out the mass theoretical work involved in entering this new field.

 The Admiralty’s requirements were patently unrealistic, and they triggered off further experiments equally unrealistic.
 It is recorded that considerable thought was given to the best means of clearing snow from the top of the ship.
 After experiments that involved ratings scrambling about inside using steam hoses, they decided the best way was to use bushes.